 Tasting Notes

-- Nose: rye, cedar, vanilla, almost menthol
+- Nose: Rye, cedar, vanilla, almost menthol

-- Taste: medium body, chewy, oily, vanilla, soft baking spices, green notes in the background
+- Taste: Medium body, chewy, oily, vanilla, soft baking spices, green notes in the background

-- Finish: the baking spices linger, then menthol
+- Finish: The baking spices linger, then menthol

-- Comments: it’s bourbon with a hint of pine
+It’s bourbon with a hint of pine.

 High West Campfire